ZX-80/Channel-F-Images/converter/README.md

 **2. Install the script**

-  - Create a folder where you'd like the script to live
-  - Download the script files from github by clicking **Code** and then **Download Zip**
+  Download the python script from the [latest release](https://github.com/ZX-80/Videocart-Image-Format/releases/latest/download/bin2chf.py) on github
-  - Unzip the files in `Videocart-Image-Format-main.zip` into the folder you created
-  - The only file that matters is `bin2chf.py`.
-The others are just helpful text files that can be deleted if you want

 ## Updating

 To update, simply delete the old script, and reinstall as shown above